-Best fishes for the New Year will be found around and atop the expansive reef system just offshore of Martin County.
-Naturally occurring coral reefs, along with over five dozen artificial reef sites east of our St. Lucie Inlet will become the focal point for offshore game plans and fishing strategies.
-Like the changes on the pages of the New Year`s calendar, the offshore playing field will display a new profile in the form of winter time fish that will settle into these salty reef habitats.
-Schools of Spanish and king mackerel and lane snapper will congregate this month and populate seasonal, preferred reef areas.
+As the pages of the calendar turn to the new year, the offshore playing field east of Stuart will display a new profile in the form of winter-time fish that will settle into their January habitats among the reefs and wrecks just outside of the St. Lucie Inlet.
+Schools of kings, Spanish mackerel and lane snapper will congregate this month and populate known, preferred reef areas.
 While most species of fish can be found over a wide area in our local zone, these fish seem to have a predilection to certain spots, like the offshore Peck Lake/ Kingfish Hole, the 140 King Numbers, and the Sand Pile (the Texas Reef), just to name a few.
 Local knowledge of the preferred and proven fish haunts will be the primary component to any angler`s chance for success.
 Anglers can search out for GPS numbers for many of Stuart`s reef locations by logging on to www.martinreefs.com.
 This website will give one an expansive selection of all of Martin County`s offshore Artificial Reefs.

 FORECAST BY: Capt.
 Rocky Carbia

 Pirates Cove Resort and Marina